AES Program Policies

 Incoming freshmen: Incoming freshmen that accept an AES award may seek to defer their scholarship for a maximum of two semesters if they do not attend an institution of higher education prior to enrolling at UT Dallas.
 Students must receive approval from the AES Program prior to the first day of classes.

 Current AES Students: Current AES students may seek to defer their scholarship for a maximum of two semesters.
-Students must receive approval from the AES Program prior to the first day of classes.
+Students must receive approval from the AES Program prior to the first day of classes and are not allowed to enroll at an institution of higher education (unless participating in a study abroad program).

 To request AES award deferral, students must submit the Request for Deferral Online Form (NetID and password required to access).
 Please fill out all form fields as complete as possible.
 Help for each form field is available by mousing over the [?] icon.
 If you have any questions about completing the form, or would like a paper copy of the form, please contact the AES program office at 972-883-6708.